ig3/srf/README.md

 default: 0

-The weight of an answer of Again when calculating the exponentially weighted moving average of review replies.
+The weight of an answer of Again when calculating the exponentially weighted moving average of review replies: the card ease factor.

 #### weightHard

 default: 1

-The weight of an answer of Hard when calculating the exponentially weighted moving average of review replies.
+The weight of an answer of Hard when calculating the exponentially weighted moving average of review replies: the card ease factor.

 #### weightGood

 default: 2

-The weight of an answer of Good when calculating the exponentially weighted moving average of review replies.
+The weight of an answer of Good when calculating the exponentially weighted moving average of review replies: the card ease factor.

 #### weightEasy

 default: 4

-The weight of an answer of Easy when calculating the exponentially weighted moving average of review replies.
+The weight of an answer of Easy when calculating the exponentially weighted moving average of review replies: the card ease factor.

 #### decayFactor

 default: 0.9

-The decay factor when calculating the exponentially weighted moving average of review replies.
+The decay factor when calculating the exponentially weighted moving average of review replies: the card ease factor.

 ### Commands